katarina33/ltlsurfcharters/src/pages/index.md

       - content: >-
           LTL Surf Charters plants trees to offset your carbon footprint.
-We plant 10 trees per single surfer booking and 100 if you book a private charter through LTL Surf Charters.
+We plant 10 trees per single surfer booking and 100 if you book a private charter.
 We send you the tree certificate after your trip.
-        title: We plant Trees for you
+        title: Trees Planted for each booking
-    subtitle: The best surfcharter options
+    subtitle: ''
     title: What We Offer
     type: servicesblock
   - component: TestimonialsBlock